akaterra/udb.py/readme.rst

   record = {'a': 'A', 'b': 'B'}  # won't be indexed, raises FieldRequiredError

-The default value for missing field can be defined as a primitive value or callable:
+The default value for missing field can be defined as a primitive value or callable (functional index):

 .. code:: python